List of Jimmy Neutron characters: Evil Jimmy Neutron

-Evil Jimmy Neutron (voiced by Rob Paulsen) was one of several clones created by Jimmy to do his chores while he harvested moon rocks.
+Evil Jimmy Neutron (voiced by Rob Paulsen) is one of several clones created by Jimmy to do his chores while he harvested moon rocks.
 The clones are frozen by Jimmy using ice crystals after they cause trouble, although Evil Jimmy escapes.

 Evil Jimmy later returns in "The Trouble with Clones", in which Jimmy attempts to convert him into a nice person to have him do chores.
-Evil Jimmy creates an evil clone of the Earth, causing the real Earth to disappear.
-The original Jimmy travels to the evil Earth and reverses the effects, with the cloned Earth and Evil Jimmy being sucked into the Dark Matter Dimension.
+Evil Jimmy creates an evil clone of Earth, causing the real Earth to disappear.
+The original Jimmy travels to the evil Earth and reverses the effects, with the cloned Earth and Evil Jimmy being sucked into the dark matter dimension.

 Eustace Strytch

 Eustace Strytch (voiced by Rob Paulsen) is a rich, snobby boy seen in "Billion Dollar Boy".
 He is the bitter rival of Jimmy, and has an extremely annoying laugh.
-After Eustace's adapting robot cat loses to Goddard, Mr. Strych finally puts his foot down towards Eustace after bonding with Hugh, grounds him, and has Blix take Eustace to his room.
+After Eustace's adapting robot cat loses to Goddard, Strych finally puts his foot down towards Eustace after bonding with Hugh, grounds him, and has Blix take Eustace to his room.

-Eustace had a cameo appearance in "Attack of the Twonkies".

-In "King of Mars", Eustace competes with Jimmy Neutron on Mars after manipulating his dad out of grounding him.

 In "The League of Villains", Eustace is among the villains gathered by King Goobot V to assist in his revenge on Jimmy Neutron.

-In "The Jimmy Timmy Power Hour 3: The Jerkinators", Eustace clashes with Jimmy Neutron and Timmy Turner.
-They defeat him and he is arrested.

-Note: Eustace's character model was recycled from the character model for Chuck Lester from "Hall Monster".

 Blix

 Blix (voiced by Billy West) is the butler of the Strych family who shares his loyalties towards Eustace and Mr. Strych.

-He was by Eustace's side in "Billion Dollar Boy" where he would even bend down and be kicked in the butt when Eustace gets upset.
-When Mr. Strych finally puts his foot down, he grounds Eustace and has Blix take Eustace to his room.

-In "King of Mars" which was Blix's first speaking appearance, Blix accompanied Eustace to Mars.

 The Junkman

-The Junkman (voiced by Charlie Adler) is a filthy extraterrestrial creature who deals in fixing up and selling refuse products throughout the galaxy.
-He first appears in the second season, when he attempts to recycle Brobot's parents and sell their parts for profit.
-The Junkman later returns in several additional episodes where he made cameos in some of them.
+The Junkman (voiced by Charlie Adler) is a filthy alien who deals in fixing up and selling refuse products throughout the galaxy.
+He first appears in the second season, where he attempts to recycle Brobot's parents and sell their parts for profit.

 In "The League of Villains", Junkman is among the villains recruited by King Goobot V to assist in his revenge on Jimmy Neutron.
 Due to one of Jimmy's inventions, Junkman falls in love with Beautiful Gorgeous much to the dismay of Professor Calamitous.